Use the form below to search the Health Library.

 The infection is most often found in the mid-Atlantic, southeastern, and south central United States.

-The risk of a severe infection is increased in people with impaired immune systems such as HIV or cancer.
+The risk of a severe infection is increased in people with impaired immune systems such as HIV

 It may take at least 1-2 weeks before symptoms develop.
 The first symptoms are often flu-like symptoms such as: